Njabulo-Nkosi-Analyst/Coffee-Shop-Sales-Analysis/README.md

 	# Bright Coffee Shop: Driving Growth - Sales Performance Review (Jan-Jun 2023)

 ## Overview

 This repository contains the presentation slides for a comprehensive Sales Performance Review conducted for Bright Coffee Shop, covering the period from January to June 2023.

+## Aim

 The analysis aims to identify key sales trends, customer behavior patterns, and product performance drivers to inform strategic decisions for accelerating revenue growth and optimizing operational efficiency.

-## Purpose of the Presentation

-The primary objectives of this review are to:
-- Provide an in-depth analysis of sales performance during the first half of 2023.
-- Highlight key insights into customer trends, product contributions, and store performance.
-- Propose actionable recommendations to maximize revenue, enhance profitability, and improve overall business operations.

 ## Key Insights

-* ** Robust Growth:** Overall sales show a strong upward trend from 12% in Janto 24% inJune.
+* **Robust Growth:** Overall sales show a strong upward trend from 12% in Jan to 24% in June.
-* ** Morning Dominance:** The morning period (06:00-11:59) is the strongest performing segment, generating 55.6% of total revenue and attracting 54.8% of customer volume.
+* **Morning Dominance:** The morning period (06:00-11:59) is the strongest performing segment, generating 55.6% of total revenue and attracting 54.8% of customer volume.
-* * Product Leadership:** Coffee and Tea are the top-selling products, collectively contributing 66.6% of total revenue.
+* **Product Leadership:** Coffee and Tea are the top-selling products, collectively contributing 66.6% of total revenue.
   * Coffee alone accounts for 38.6% of revenue.
   * Tea accounts for 28.1% of revenue.
-* ** Underperforming Products:** Loose tea, flavors, and packaged chocolate are the lowest-performing products, contributing only a combined 3.4% of monthly revenue.
+* **Underperforming Products:** Loose tea, flavors, and packaged chocolate are the lowest-performing products, contributing only a combined 3.4% of monthly revenue.
 * **Store Performance:** Hell's Kitchen leads in total revenue (33.8%), closely followed by Astoria (33.2%).
-* ** Budget Segment Dominance:** The budget price range (R00.00-R10.00) attracts 98.2% of customer volume and contributes 92% of total revenue.
+* **Budget Segment Dominance:** The budget price range (R00.00-R10.00) attracts 98.2% of customer volume and contributes 92% of total revenue.

 ## Strategic Recommendations

 The presentation proposes a dual-focus strategy: aggressive amplification of high-performing assets coupled with targeted optimization of underutilized potential.
 Key recommendations include:

-* ** Capitalizing on Core Strengths:** Maximizing morning revenue through targeted campaigns and elevating core coffee/tea offerings.
+* **Capitalizing on Core Strengths:** Maximizing morning revenue through targeted campaigns and elevating core coffee/tea offerings.
-* ** Strategic Bundling:** Implementing combos to increase average transaction value, pairing high-demand items with slower-moving products.
+* **Strategic Bundling:** Implementing combos to increase average transaction value, pairing high-demand items with slower-moving products.
-* ** Optimizing Underperforming Products:** Systematically addressing low-revenue items through targeted promotions or potential phasing out if no improvement.
+* **Optimizing Underperforming Products:** Systematically addressing low-revenue items through targeted promotions or potential phasing out if no improvement.
-* ** Enhancing Customer Experience:** Introducing a mobile ordering app and investing in ongoing staff training for upselling and product knowledge.
+* **Enhancing Customer Experience:** Introducing a mobile ordering app and investing in ongoing staff training for upselling and product knowledge.
-* ** Data-Driven Decisions:** Continuously tracking promotion redemption, bundle performance, and leveraging customer feedback and purchase patterns to refine future strategies.
+* **Data-Driven Decisions:** Continuously tracking promotion redemption, bundle performance, and leveraging customer feedback and purchase patterns to refine future strategies.

 ## How to View